nwfritz/Pealing-Back-Neural_Network-Layers/README.md

 By leveraging methods like saliency maps, the study identifies genes critical to TLS prediction, contributing to the biological understanding of TLS formation.
 # Running the Notebook
 This Notebook contains 9 different sections.
 It was built on Google Colab using the A-100 GPU.
-I suggest using Google Colab to run this notebook, mapping your own google Drive.
+I suggest using Google Colab to run this notebook, mapping your own Google Drive.
 It contains 9 sections.

 1. Getting Started: Downloading the necessary libraries to run the program
 2. Mount Google Drive: Connecting to Google Drive to access data and save results